guzzle/guzzle/docs/quickstart.rst

     echo $xml->id;
     // tag:github.com,2008:/mtdowling

+Guzzle internally uses a ``SimpleXMLElement`` object to parse responses.
 If Guzzle is unable to parse the XML response body, then a ``GuzzleHttp\Exception\ParseException`` is thrown.

 Query String Parameters